Announcing Spree Commerce 5.4: A Complete Open Source eCommerce Stack

 The Next.js Storefront Ships Everything You Need to Go Live

-The API alone would be useful.
-Paired with the TypeScript SDK and an open-source Next.js ecommerce storefront, it becomes something you can ship to production.
+The REST API paired with the TypeScript SDK and an open-source Next.js eCommerce storefront gives you something you can ship to production.
 The storefront is free, open source, and built with Next.js 16, React 19, Tailwind CSS 4, and TypeScript.
 Fork it, customize it, deploy it to Vercel with a single push.

 This is not a demo.
 It is a production-grade application you can try right now.
 Here is what ships out of the box:

-Maisonette, a curated childrenswear marketplace serving hundreds of brands across the United States, already runs on this exact combination in production: Spree Commerce backend powering a Next.js storefront with 65,000+ products.
+Maisonette, a curated childrenswear marketplace serving hundreds of brands across the United States, already runs this architecture in production: Spree Commerce backend powering a Next.js storefront with 65,000+ products.

 How Does Spree Commerce 5.4 Handle Cross-Border eCommerce?